Jazzmoon/SawThat/README.md

-# SawThatGoLang
+# Saw That?

-A version of Scene It?
-DVD game using a GoLang backend for processing the game and reading the questions, as well as hosting the WebSocket for gaming.
+A version of the **Scene It?** DVD game using a GoLang backend for processing the game and reading the questions, as well as hosting the WebSocket for gaming.